-Changes in Student Schedules -Drop and Add
+Changes in Student Schedules - Drop and Add

 Students may add or drop a course within the limitation of the total permissible load during first week after the first day of class.
-To do so, students must file with the Registrar's Office a Drop-Add form describing the change.
+To do so, students must file with their advisor a Drop-Add form describing the change.
 The form must be signed by the student, the instructor of the course being added and/or dropped, and the student's advisor.
-The form is then submitted to the Registrar's Office.
+Students enter approved information into the college's student information system (SIS).
+The advisor may also enter the changes into the SIS.